Skip to main content

 New course proposals should generate a sample syllabus using the Syllabus Builder.

-The Teaching and Learning Commons in conjunction with the Provost's Office has developed a course design rubric to assist faculty with designing the highest quality courses.
+The Provost's Office has developed a course design rubric to assist faculty with designing the highest quality courses.

 Course Alterations